Common Causes of Traumatic Brain Injury

 - Medical malpractice.
 Any negligence during surgery or other procedure can result in a lack of oxygen to the brain due to heart failure or other causes.
 This is called “hypoxia,” if there is minimal oxygen flow, or “anoxia” if it is cut off altogether.
 Even if medical professionals can reverse this mistake, the brain may be irreparably damaged.
 This kind of TBI may also result from a birth injury due to medical negligence.

 - Assault.
 Head trauma during an assault can result in a serious TBI or wrongful death from brain damage.

 - Construction accidents.
-Blunt trauma from falling or sliding objects on work sites is a common cause of brain injuries.
-The risk for serious injuries increases when construction companies fail to follow OSHA safety regulations.
+Blunt trauma from falling or sliding objects on worksites is a common cause of brain injuries.
+The risk of serious injuries increases when construction companies fail to follow OSHA safety regulations.

 Our Brain Injury Attorneys Offer Free Initial Consultations

 If you or a loved one sustained a traumatic brain injury as a result of someone else’s negligence, then contact our personal injury law firm today.
 We can assist you in filing your claim and will consult medical professionals, economists, accident reconstructionists and more to calculate the compensation you deserve.
 We fight for justice for our clients and their families, and we can fight for you, too.

 Our law firm accepts brain injury cases nationwide from our offices in Miami, Florida.
 Contact our attorneys today to schedule your free initial consultation.